xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	``$opt{MAP,NAME}`` (maps with the same name are merged rather than the old map being completely replaced).

+	You can create and use of maps in your own templates, but Omega also has several standard maps used to control building the query:

 	Omega uses the "prefix" map to set the prefixes understood by the query parser.
 So if you wish to translate a prefix of "author:" to A and "title:" to "S" you would use::